avaxman/INFOMGP-Practical1/README.md

 The practical includes the following basic mandatory requirements:

 1. For every time step, integrate the accelerations (linear and angular) into velocities, and the velocities into positions and orientations.
-Use an *Euler forward scheme*, as learned in class (Lecture 5).
+Use a *Semi-implicit Euler scheme*, as learned in class (Lecture 5)---first integrate velocity, then position with the new velocity.
 This requires changing both the position of the COM by the linear velocity, and the orientation by the angular velocity (Lecture 3). the time step difference $\Delta t$ is given by the GUI, and controllable by the menu.
 <br />
 2. For every time step, resolve interpenetration (Lecture 4) *linearly*.
 The means, given the penetration point, depth, and normal, move the objects apart linearly so they are only tangent.
 You may assume there is a single point of contact, and not required to solve multiple interpenetrations in the iterative manner.
 <br />